bhbmaster/rhood/README.md

 **SIDENOTE:** The old --info switch was renamed to --all-info

-## SAVING AND LOADING STOCK ORDER INFORMATION
+## SAVING AND LOADING FINANCE INFORMATION

-Checking the API for all of the orders is time consuming.
+Checking the API for all of the orders + open positions + dividends is time consuming.
 Try to save the data locally & loading it.
-Of course if any orders were done since then, we will not have the most up to date information.
-Its always saved and load to 'dat.pkl' file.
-You can save a copy if you need, and if you need to use an older copy just rename or overwrite it to dat.pkl.
+Of course if any changes were done since then, we will not have the most up to date information.

 Save order information to dat.pkl: